szabzon/ost-sm-change-detection/docs/getting-started.md

    ```

    This will start all the necessary services and containers for the stream mining pipeline.
+   (In rare cases Kafka may not start properly.
+If this happens, restart the container.)

 6. Currently, you have to manually configure influxdb.